FelipeACXavier/PhD/content/Administrative/Training and Supervision Plan.md

 <span style="color: rgb(128, 132, 138); font-style: italic;">Describe which competences you plan to develop in the coming period.
 Have a look at the TU/e PhD Competence Profile and the PhD Competence Development Guide to prepare.
 You can find the links to the Guide and Profile in the Support tab.
 Also indicate what kind of support you have discussed and agreed upon with your supervisor.
 Below you can indicate which learning opportunities you intend to follow</span>

 This question is a bit strange, naturally, by the end of my first year I would like to have developed all the necessary competences at least up to level 1.
-I plan to focus particularly in communication and academic thinking.
+I plan to focus particularly in communication and academic thinking, as those are my weakest areas, I believe.
 In this case, and based on the PhD Competence Development Guide, I think it would be interesting to follow:

 - Analytic Storytelling
 - Poster & Pitch: Presenting Your Research